After three years of coming in well below limits for environmental testing, OPPD will be reaping the rewards in cost-savings and some labor costs.

 This testing is related to the MATS regulation (Mercury and Air Toxics Standards) which required OPPD to either install real-time monitors, or conduct quarterly testing.
 We opted for quarterly testing because we thought it gave us more flexibility and was more cost-effective for the long term.
 To get “low-emitter status,” you have to be less than 50 percent of the MATS limit for 12 consecutive quarters.

 With this status we are only required to test once every three years.
-Of course, there are other regulations we must comply with so there will still be different kinds of testing required each year on the unit.
+Of course, there are other regulations to which we must comply.
+There will still be different kinds of testing required each year on the unit.

 Are any other OPPD units close to earning this status?